TheBeachLab/selfhosted/doc/iot.md

 Generate a password for a specific user, in this case me, and store it in /etc/mosquitto/passwd

+> WARNING: This will delete existing users and passwords
-`sudo mosquitto_passwd -c /etc/mosquitto/passwd fran`
+> `sudo mosquitto_passwd -c /etc/mosquitto/passwd fran`

-If you need to create an extra use leave the `-c`
+If you need to ADD an extra USER without removing the existing ones, use this instead:

 `sudo mosquitto_passwd /etc/mosquitto/passwd fmcu`